Aliases for IL4 Gene

 GeneCards Summary for IL4 Gene

 IL4 (Interleukin 4) is a Protein Coding gene.
-Diseases associated with IL4 include Allergic Bronchopulmonary Aspergillosis and Schistosomiasis.
-Among its related pathways are Immune response IFN alpha/beta signaling pathway and IL4-mediated signaling events.
+Diseases associated with IL4 include Schistosomiasis and Allergic Hypersensitivity Disease.
+Among its related pathways are Hematopoietic cell lineage and ERK Signaling.
 Gene Ontology (GO) annotations related to this gene include cytokine activity and cytokine receptor binding.

 Participates in at least several B-cell activation processes as well as of other cell types (PubMed:3016727).
 It is a costimulator of DNA-synthesis.
 It induces the expression of class II MHC molecules on resting B-cells.
 It enhances both secretion and cell surface expression of IgE and IgG1.
 It also regulates the expression of the low affinity Fc receptor for IgE (CD23) on both lymphocytes and monocytes.
 Positively regulates IL31RA expression in macrophages (By similarity).
 Stimulates autophagy in dendritic cells by interfering with mTORC1 signaling and through the induction of RUFY4 (By similarity).